MadiMalik/ET6-foundations-group-30/.github/ISSUE_TEMPLATE/new_challenge.md

 ---
 name: new challenge
-about: >
-  A template issue for describing a new challenge on the project board.
-  Place this issue in the TODO column of your group's project board.
+about: 'A template issue for describing a new challenge on the project board.
+Place this issue in the TODO column of your group''s project board. '
 title: ''
+labels: ''
+assignees: ''

 ---

 <!--